booty/writing/ideas-about-software-development.md

 **Corollary:** If you're outsourcing your development, the code needs to be in a public repository so that they can't hold it hostage.
 If they have a problem with this, they're probably ripping you off.

 ## A Test Suite Isn't Optional
-Requires some upfront and ongoing effort.
 This is how you know your software works.
 It's also a lot cheaper than human testing.
 Let your human support staff handle the tricky stuff; automated tests should handle the drudgery.

 **Corollary:** The test suite is part of your software.
 Therefore it requires maintainance and optimization.